keshabagadia/redesigning-vegetable-strainer/README.md

 # redesigning-vegetable-strainer
-A project to redesign the daily used vegetable strainer.
+In this project, we redesigned the daily used vegetable strainer.